ILLINOIS

 A settlers' fort at "La Salle Prairie" during the Black Hawk War.
 Also known as Simon Reed's Fort.
 Garrisoned by a state militia company under John Gay.

-Fort Crèvecoeur (Park)
+Fort (de) Crèvecoeur

-(1680), Creve Coeur
+(1680), East Peoria, Creve Coeur

 This was the first French fort in Illinois.
-The name, meaning "Broken Heart," comes from a fort of the same name in the Netherlands that was captured by the French.
-Soon after the fort was built (January 1680), Robert Cavelier sieur de La Salle returned to Canada to get needed supplies.
-Under command of Henri de Tonti, the garrison mutinied and plundered the fort during Tonti's absence at Old Kaskaskia/Starved Rock (April 1680), and Illinois Indians later burned the fort.
-A monument marks the site.
-The fort has been reconstructed.
+The name comes from an important fort of the same name in the Netherlands that had recently been captured by the French, and was also a prominent family name found in northeast France where La Salle came from.
+Soon after the fort was built (January 1680), René Robert Cavelier sieur de La Salle returned to Canada to get needed supplies.
+Under command of Henri de Tonti, the garrison later mutinied and plundered the fort during Tonti's absence at Old Kaskaskia (April 1680), and Illinois Indians later burned the fort.
+Actual site probably located in East Peoria, upstream from the mouth of Farm Creek, about 600 feet east of the junction of the former Peoria and Pekin Union (P&PU) Railroad and the Lake Erie and Western (LE&W) Railroad (both lines now owned by Norfolk Southern).
+A 1920 stone monument and 1980 reconstructed fort are located in a small park at 301 Lawnridge Drive in the Village of Creve Coeur (which does not claim to be the actual site).
+See also Digital Research Library of Illinois History || Location of Fort Crèvecoeur by Arthur Lagron (1910)

 Fort Pimitoui

-(1692 - 1730 ?), Peoria
+(1692 - 1702 ?), Peoria

 Fort Clark (2)

-(1813 - 1817, 1832), Peoria
+(1813 - 1817, 1832 ?), Peoria

 Peoria Civil War Camps

-Camp Mather (2), a muster-in camp, was located at the fairgrounds.
-Camp Lyon (2) was also in the area.
+Camp Mather (2) (1861), a muster-in camp, was located at the fairgrounds.

 Camp Herring